cryptozealot/csgo-practice-automation/README.md

 2. Downloads latest compiled binaries builds
 3. Untars SourceMod and Metamod:Source and unzips Practice Mode Plugin
 4. Cleans up files

+####### update.sh, mainstart.sh, start.sh ########

+1. Copy update.sh in home directory and make it executable
+2. Copy mainstart.sh and start.sh in .../steam/csgo/ folder.
+3. Edit update.sh to set correct paths, first one is /home/steam/ and the second is /home/steam/csgo/ if using defaults.
+4. Execute update for one time update or add it to cron/hook for auto update.
+(If there is no new update, the script will validate game integrity)

 Links: